Model Order Reduction for Water Quality Dynamics

 The accuracy test under non-zero initial conditions (i.e., $\m x_o \neq \m 0$) is also evaluated for the three-node network.
 All settings including the input signal remain the same except that the initial chlorine concentrations at R1, J2, and TK3 are $1.0$ mg/L, $0.5$ mg/L, and $0.3$ mg/L; the initial chlorine concentration in PM12 and P23 are $0.75$ mg/L, and $0.3$ mg/L. The corresponding results are shown in Fig.~\ref{fig:3-node}b.
 Note that the output of POD is not shown due to it producing unreasonable results with huge $\mathrm{RMSE} = 23.51$.
 This is because the augmented system~\eqref{equ:augmentedfullmode} views non-zero initial conditions as inputs.
 In this way, the input matrix of~\eqref{equ:augmentedfullmode} $\tilde{\m B}$ includes two parts: the actual chlorine injection $\m B$ and \textit{virtual inputs} from the initial condition $\m A \m x_o$.
 If the majority of elements in vector $\m A \m x_o$ are non-zeros, then this system has too many inputs making the POD hard to capture the input-output relationship.
-With that in mind, the non-zero initial conditions are not problematic for BT and BPOD since matrices $\m W_X$ or $\m H_m$ have the term $\m C \m B$ that cancels such effect.
-It indicates POD is unsuitable for water quality dynamics with non-zero initial conditions.
+This feature results in POD being unsuitable for for water quality dynamics with non-zero initial conditions.
+However, the non-zero initial conditions are not problematic for BT and BPOD since matrices $\m W_X$ or $\m H_m$ have the term $\m C \m B$ that cancels such effect.

 \begingroup \endgroup